Skip to content

 Green Tea

 In addition to water, don’t hesitate to pour yourself a cup of green tea.
 Studies show that green tea decreases some of the excess oil production.
 Plus, this delicious beverage is high in antioxidants!
-Green tea also has some estrogen balancing properties.
+Green tea also has some estrogen-balancing properties.

-Topical treatments that work
+Topical acne treatments that work

 Adult Hormonal Acne